Summer blend fuel: What it is and why it’s more expensive - NewsBreak

 “The EPA sets regulations in the summer for communities that suffer from high and rather poor air condition based on smog and other particulate matter,” Gladden explains.
 “In the summer, that can become particularly more toxic and more pollutants can get trapped because it’s hot.”

 From June 1 to September 15, the EPA regulates gasoline based on its “Reid vapor pressure,” or RVP.
-Because gasoline can evaporate easier during these warm summer months, the EPA requires gasoline to have a lower vapor pressure, which reduces air pollution .
+Because gasoline can evaporate easier during these warm summer months, the EPA requires gasoline to have a lower vapor pressure, which reduces air pollution.
 Winter-grade gasoline has a higher vapor pressure so your engine can start more easily.
-La Niña is officially over, NOAA announces: What does that mean?

 Even during this transition period, prices at the pumps may rise as refineries tend to perform maintenance during spring to ensure they’re ready for summer’s high demand.